 Finding an overpriced drink in Singapore is as easy as ordering a drink in Singapore.
 To pay $20 plus for a drink at Singapore cocktail bars is the norm.
 What isn’t normal is justifying the price.
 With that here are 4 Singapore cocktail bars that are almost worth a visit:

-It felt like we were on the Amazing Race but with less contrasting contestants.
+It felt like we were on the Amazing Race but with fewer contrasting contestants.

 Once we cracked the code we were led into a secret glass waiting room which then led to the coolest of all Singapore cocktail bars.
 Super hip, Super fun, and a lot like my time at please don’t tell in NYC.